scrambledeggs/booky-go-common/idempotency/README.md

         DynamoDBUrl:    &dbUrl,
     }

-    // Wrap your handler with the idempotency middleware and custom options lambda.Start(idempotency.NewIdempotentHandlerWithOptions(handler, options)) }
+    // Wrap your handler with the configured idempotency middleware lambda.Start(idempotency.NewIdempotentHandlerWithOptions(handler, options)) }
 ```

-## Configuration
+## Configuration Options

 The idempotency middleware can be configured with the following options: